qr-bao/predatorandprey2/PredatorAndPreySimulation/README.md

 Predators and prey have hearing.
 They can know whether there is a creature moving nearby, but it is not clear whether it is a predator or a predator and their specific location.
 They can remember the five nearest creatures.

-The predator's health not only decreases with the passage of time, he also decreases with the passage of time.
+The predator's health not only decreases with the passage of time, he also decreases with the size of the movement acceleration.

 It falls as the predator moves, and the faster the predator moves, the faster it falls.
 In order to better simulate energy consumption and ecological balance.
 The original health consumption parameters have been modified.